eprbell/dali-rp2/docs/configuration_file.md

 account_nickname = <account_nickname>
 transaction_csv_file = <csv_file>
 ```
 Notes:

-* There is a transaction ID in the Nexo file, but it's an internal transaction ID so it ignored
 * Locking or unlocking transactions are skipped.
 They are internal to Nexo.

 ### Trezor Section (CSV)